Buying Vacant Land: Will You Have Water?

 • What types of permits are required, and

-• An estimate of how long the process might take.
+• Approximately how long the entire process might take.

-In some areas, well water can only be used for household purposes.
-That would mean that irrigation (including watering your garden), or even washing a car, would not be allowed.
-Many areas also require periodic water monitoring to ensure good water quality.
+In some areas, well water can be used only for household purposes.
+That would mean that irrigation (including watering your garden) or even washing a car might not be allowed.
+Many areas also require owners to perform periodic water monitoring to ensure good water quality.

 Know About Water Availability Before You Buy